-According to the Union for International Cancer Control (UICC), a pelvic lymphadenectomy specimen will ordinarily include 6 or more lymph nodes, but if this node count is not met and the resected lymph nodes are negative, the carcinoma should still be classified as pN0.
+According to the UICC, a pelvic lymphadenectomy specimen should normally include six or more lymph nodes, but if this node count is not met and the resected lymph nodes are negative, the carcinoma should still be classified as pN0.
 The mean or median number of lymph nodes removed during pelvic lymphadenectomy varies widely in different studies and ranges from 13 to 56 nodes.
 Apart from the arbitrary minimum number of nodes proposed by the UICC, there is no internationally accepted minimum for the number of resected lymph nodes required as part of a lymphadenectomy for cervical cancer.
-A study by Inoue et al reported that the number of positive nodes was of greater prognostic significance than the presence of nodal metastasis per se and a more recent study showed that the number of lymph nodes with metastases is an independent risk factor for reduced survival in patients with cervical cancer.
+A study by Inoue et al (1990) reported that the number of positive nodes was of greater prognostic significance than the presence of nodal metastasis per se.
+While a more recent study by Park and Bae (2016), showed that the number of lymph nodes with metastases is an independent risk factor for reduced survival in patients with cervical cancer.

-In many centres, sentinel lymph node biopsy is now being undertaken in patients with presumed low-stage cervical carcinoma.9-11 Overall, in stage I cervical cancer the incidence of pelvic lymph node metastasis is approximately 10% and if the sentinel lymph node is negative, this avoids the morbidity associated with full pelvic lymphadenectomy in the remaining 90% of patients, i.e. sentinel lymph node biopsy is of value in reducing the requirement for a complete lymphadenectomy with its attendant morbidity in a patient population at low risk for lymph node metastases.
-With regard to the issue of "MIC" (which, as discussed, should be staged as pN1 (mi)) and the use of immunohistochemistry (usually cytokeratin AE1/AE3), a study by Juretzka et al found immunohistochemically-detected MIC in 8.1% of patients with initially reported "negative" nodes (comprising 4 of 976 or 0.41% of pelvic lymph nodes examined).
-The immunohistochemically-detected MIC were a risk factor for tumour recurrence.
-Other studies have shown higher rates of lymph node MIC in early stage cervical carcinomas for example, 10.1% of cases in a study by Cibula et al and 15% in a study by Lentz and co-workers.
+In many centres, sentinel lymph node (SLN) biopsy is now being undertaken in patients with presumed low-stage cervical carcinoma.13-15 Overall, in FIGO Stage I cervical cancer the incidence of pelvic lymph node metastasis is approximately 10%.
+If the SLN is negative, this avoids the morbidity associated with full pelvic lymphadenectomy in the remaining 90% of patients, i.e., SLN biopsy is of value in reducing the requirement for a complete lymphadenectomy with its attendant morbidity in a patient population at low risk for lymph node metastases.
+With regard to the issue of MIC (which, as discussed, should be staged as pN1 (mi)) and the use of immunohistochemistry (usually cytokeratin AE1/AE3), a study by Juretzka et al (2004) found immunohistochemically-detected MIC in 8.1% of patients with initially reported 'negative' nodes (comprising 4 of 976 or 0.41% of pelvic lymph nodes examined).
+The immunohistochemically-detected MIC were more frequent in tumours with LVI; another study showed that immunohistochemically-detected MIC were a risk factor for tumour recurrence.
+Other studies have shown higher rates of lymph node MIC in early stage cervical carcinomas for example, 10.1% of cases in a study by Cibula et al (2012) and 15% in a study by Lentz et al (2004).
 The latter study also showed that MIC were more likely in patients in whom larger numbers of lymph nodes were removed.
-A study by Horn et al revealed that lymph node MIC were prognostically significant; patients with MIC had a reduced 5-year survival rate compared with node-negative patients, but fared better than those patients with MAC.
-In the study by Cibula et al ITCs were detected in 4.5% of cases and were found to be of no prognostic significance.
-If sentinel lymph node biopsy is carried out, the number of nodes examined and the number of positive nodes should be recorded.
+A study by Horn et al (2008) revealed that lymph node MIC were prognostically significant; patients with MIC had a reduced 5 year survival rate compared with node-negative patients, but fared better than those patients with MAC.
+In the study by Cibula et al (2012) ITCs were detected in 4.5% of cases and were found to be of no prognostic significance.
+If SLN biopsy is carried out, the number of nodes examined, the number of positive nodes and the size of the tumour deposit should be recorded.
 It is acknowledged that there are few published data regarding MIC and ITCs in cervical cancer and until further data emerge it is recommended that these should be reported in the same way as ITCs at other sites.